The Retiree Life Insurance Plan is designed to provide retirees with term life insurance protection at the lowest possible cost.

 - the amount for which you were insured on your retirement date from the university, and

-- the amount applicable to your age and your completed years of continuous service, as shown in the table below.
+- the amount applicable to your age as of January 1.

 Under the present policy, which is subject to change, the entire cost of this continued protection is paid by the university.

 |Your Age At and After Retirement||Amount of Insurance|

 |59 years but less than 60 years||$11,000|